SuffolkLITLab/legal-tech-class/class/docs/about.md

 sidebar_label: About
 ---

-The aim of this textbook is to help you, the student, to learn the fundamentals of legal technology.
+The aim of this living "textbook" is to help you, the student, to learn the fundamentals of legal technology.
 You may read this "book" completely on your own or with a professor in a formal setting.

 This is meant to be a collection of material covering the very wide and diverse topic of legal technology.
 As such, any given class may zero in on a small